 - chopped chives for serving

 While the pasta water is coming to a boil, heat a large skillet over medium-high heat.
 Add the oil and heat until shimmering.
 Add the cauliflower and a pinch of sea salt and toss in the fat until evenly coated.
-Pan-sear over medium-high heat, stirring occasionally, until browned and caramelized, 12-18 minutes, depending on floret size.
+Pan-sear the cauliflower over medium-high heat, stirring occasionally, until browned and caramelized, 12-18 minutes, depending on floret size.